Fehings/git_novice/_episodes/04-changes.md

 ---

 First let's make sure we're still in the right directory.
-You should be in the `planets` directory.
+You should be in the `surgery_outcomes` directory.

 ~~~
-$ cd ~/Desktop/planets
+$ cd ~/Desktop/surgery_outcomes
 ~~~
 {: .language-bash}

-Let's create a file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.
+Let's create a file called `trepanation.txt` that contains some notes about the trepanations's suitability as a surgical procedure for epilepsy.
 We'll use `nano` to edit the file;
 you can use whatever editor you like.
 In particular, this does not have to be the `core.editor` you set globally earlier.
 But remember, the bash command to create or edit a new file will depend on the editor you choose (it might not be `nano`).
 For a refresher on text editors, check out ["Which Editor?"](https://swcarpentry.github.io/shell-novice/03-create/) in [The Unix Shell](https://swcarpentry.github.io/shell-novice/) lesson.

 ~~~
-$ nano mars.txt
+$ nano trepanation.txt
 ~~~
 {: .language-bash}

-Type the text below into the `mars.txt` file:
+Type the text below into the `trepanation.txt` file:

 ~~~
-Cold and dry, but everything is my favorite color
+Cheap and easy, just need a corkscrew.
 ~~~

 Let's first verify that the file was properly created by running the list command (`ls`):